-The Default Option is reviewed at least every three years and was last reviewed on 30 November 2020.
+The Default Option is reviewed at least every three years and we last reviewed this on 16 August 2023 (the date of our adviser's paper covering this).
+The appropriateness of the investment strategy of the Default and consideration of changes was covered in separate paper issued on 7 December 2023.
 Based on analysis of the membership demographics, we concluded that a retirement target that includes a cash lump sum remains appropriate.
+Changes agreed as part of this review were implemented in late May / early June 2024.
 The investments reflecting changes from the review are as follows.